eronsaxon/eronsaxon.github.io/about.md

 **About** <br>

-Organic Chemist seeking for a job in the field of chemistry
+Organic Chemist seeking a job in the field of chemistry